- 6 boneless pork loin chops (6 ounces each)

 - Toss mushrooms with lemon juice.
 In the same skillet, saute the mushrooms, onion in remaining butter until tender.
 Add garlic; cook 1 minute longer.

 - Stir the flour, salt and tarragon into the skillet until blended.
-Gradually stir in the broth, wine and browning sauce if desired, scraping up any browned bits from bottom of pan.
+Gradually stir in the broth, wine and, if desired, browning sauce, scraping up any browned bits from bottom of pan.
 Bring to a boil.
 Return chops to skillet.
 Reduce heat; cover and simmer for 10-15 minutes or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°).
 Let stand 5 minutes before serving.
-Yield: 6 servings.